Consensys/doc.web3signer/docs/Reference/Filecoin-API-Methods.md

             "jsonrpc": "2.0"
         }
         ```

 ## Filecoin.WalletList

 Lists all the addresses in the wallet.

-Addresses can be based on secp256k1 and BLS12-381 signing keys.
+Addresses can be based on secp256k1 or BLS12-381 signing keys.

 **Parameters**